 Although May 19 was also the day that an ancestor of mine was dispatched as she tumbled down a cliff to her death in the picturesque seaside village of Staithes, famous for it’s connection to the great explorer Captain Cook and delicious fish and chips – the story of which is one for my family history blog; I have a different kind of ‘dispatch’ in mind.

-Earlier this month I pulled out a May 1995 copy of Vogue and having shared some of the long and informative article from Marie Brenner on Blogger and WordPress; I was struck by Brenner’s interview with Nicole’s older sister Denise during the course of the murder trial.
+Earlier this month I pulled out a May 1995 copy of Vogue and having shared some of the long and informative article from Marie Brenner here on WordPress; I was struck by Brenner’s interview with Nicole’s older sister Denise during the course of the murder trial.

 “I don’t want to spend my time thinking about what-ifs, what-ifs.
 Nicole never told us she was battered!
 She would say, ‘He threw me against the wine cabinet, and then we went out to lunch’…